 2.2.2 For meetings held outside Geneva, the provisions of Resolution 5 (Kyoto, 1994) of the Plenipotentiary Conference as well as of Council Decision 304 shall apply.
 Invitations to hold meetings of the study groups or their working parties away from Geneva shall be accompanied by a statement indicating the host's agreement to defray the additional expenditure involved and a commitment to provide at least adequate premises and the necessary furniture and equipment free of charge, except that in the case of developing countries3 equipment need not necessarily be provided free of charge if the government of the host so requests.

-2.2.3 Should an invitation be cancelled for any reason, it shall be proposed to Member States or to other duly authorized entities that the meeting be convened in Geneva, in principle on the dates originally planned.
+2.2.3 Should an invitation be cancelled for any reason, it shall be proposed to Member States, to Sector Members or to other duly authorized entities that the meeting be convened in Geneva, in principle on the dates originally planned.

+2.2bis Virtual Meetings

+2.2bis.1 Study groups or working parties may meet virtually if proposed to do so by Member States, ITU-T Sector Members or other duly authorized entities.
+Such proposals shall be considered only if they are submitted to a WTSA or to an ITU-T study group meeting and they shall be finally planned and organized after consultation with the Director of TSB and if they are within the credits allocated to ITU-T by the ITU Council.

+2.2bis.2 For the virtual meetings, the provisions of Resolution 167 (Rev. Bucharest, 2022) of the Plenipotentiary Conference as well as of Resolution 32 (Rev. Geneva, 2022) of this assembly shall apply.

 2.3 Participation in meetings

-2.3.1 Member States and other duly authorized entities pursuant to Article 19 of the Convention shall be represented in the study groups and their relevant groups, such as working parties and rapporteur groups, in whose work they wish to take part, by participants registered by name and chosen by them as qualified to investigate satisfactory solutions to the Questions under study.
-Exceptionally, however, registration by Member States and other duly authorized entities with a study group or its relevant group may be made without specifying the name of the participants concerned.
+2.3.1 Member States, Sector Members and other duly authorized entities pursuant to Article 19 of the Convention shall be represented in the study groups and their relevant groups, such as working parties and rapporteur groups, in whose work they wish to take part, by participants registered by name and chosen by them as qualified to investigate satisfactory solutions to the Questions under study.
+Exceptionally, however, registration by Member States, Sector Members and other duly authorized entities with a study group or its relevant group may be made without specifying the name of the participants concerned.
 Chairmen of meetings may invite individual experts as appropriate.
 Experts may present reports and submissions for information at the request of the chairmen of meetings; they may also participate in relevant discussions without taking part in the decision-making process or liaison activity of that meeting.

 2.3.2 Participation at the meetings of regional groups of ITU-T study groups shall be in accordance with WTSA Resolution 54 (Rev. Geneva, 2022), on regional groups of ITU-T study groups.